Skip to main content

 Insulin resistance represents a state of cellular energy overload and impaired glucose handling.
 At a systemic level, the resulting hyperinsulinemia (chronically elevated insulin) and hyperglycemia (elevated blood sugar) are profoundly disruptive to endocrine function.
 Elevated insulin levels can directly suppress LH release from the pituitary gland, thereby reducing the primary stimulus for testicular testosterone production.

-Furthermore, is a primary driver of obesity, particularly visceral adiposity.
+Furthermore, insulin resistance is a primary driver of obesity, particularly visceral adiposity.
 Visceral fat is metabolically active tissue that expresses high levels of the aromatase enzyme, which converts testosterone into estradiol.
 This process simultaneously lowers testosterone levels and raises estrogen levels, creating a hormonal environment that further promotes fat storage and suppresses the HPG axis.

 Chronic inflammation, often a consequence of metabolic syndrome, adds another layer of suppression.
 Pro-inflammatory cytokines, such as Tumor Necrosis Factor-alpha (TNF-α) and Interleukin-6 (IL-6), have been shown to have direct inhibitory effects on Leydig cell function and hypothalamic GnRH secretion.
 These cytokines are upregulated in states of obesity and chronic stress.